openstack/charm-guide/doc/source/community/doc-style-guide.rst

 Both the above guides are published using the `Sphinx`_ documentation generator.
 As such, enhanced `reStructuredText`_ (RST) formatting is used.

-The charm README files are formatted in Markdown (MD).

-..
-REPLACE THE ABOVE LINE WITH THIS ONCE THE CITED DOCUMENT IS MERGED The charm README files are formatted in Markdown.
+The charm README files are formatted in Markdown.
 The :doc:`Charm README template <charm-readme-template>` provides guidance on how to produce a README file.

 Other resources
 ~~~~~~~~~~~~~~~